TELE-TWIN/clamav-faq/mirrors/MirrorHowto.md

 ### Request a rsync account

-Before starting the setup, [http://www.clamav.net/about/team](contact Joel Esler) to verify that there is a need for another mirror in your country.
+Before starting the setup, [contact Joel Esler](http://www.clamav.net/about/team) to verify that there is a need for another mirror in your country.

 ### Configure your web server